Options for Personal Overdraft Coverage

 - The $36 overdraft fee ($29 for military accounts) is the same fee amount that is charged if a check is returned as unpaid.
 If multiple transactions overdraw your account on the same day, each transaction will be assessed an overdraft fee or a non-sufficient funds fee of $36 ($29 for military accounts).
 All fees and charges will be included as part of the Overdraft Privilege limit amount.
 Your account may become overdrawn in excess of the Overdraft Privilege limit amount as a result of a fee.

-- Giving us your consent to pay everyday check card and ATM overdrafts may result in you incurring overdraft fees for transactions we would otherwise be required to pay without assessing an overdraft fee.
+- Giving us your consent to pay everyday debit card and ATM overdrafts may result in you incurring overdraft fees for transactions we would otherwise be required to pay without assessing an overdraft fee.
 However, this would allow us to authorize transactions up to the amount of your Overdraft Privilege limit.
-It may also help you avoid overdrafts in excess of your available funds, which could result in restriction on the use of your check card.
+It may also help you avoid overdrafts in excess of your available funds, which could result in restriction on the use of your debit card.

 Restrictions and Holds